 NIH Expands Open-Access Dataset of Genetic and Clinical Data to Include Asthma

-Balintfy: SHARP includes data on 2,332 people with asthma and 805 families whose DNA was tested for 1 million genetic variations.
+SHARP includes data on 2,332 people with asthma and 805 families whose DNA was tested for 1 million genetic variations.
 In addition, clinical data gathered during asthma clinical trials, such as lung function, allergy status, and respiratory symptoms are included in the database.
-Dr. Kiley adds that the project was designed to accelerate knowledge and help researchers pursue an agenda around the goal of personalized healthcare.
+In this way, SHARP will permit researchers to relate study participants' genetic variations to their clinical and laboratory test results, thereby enabling future discoveries of links between genes and health for asthma and other airway diseases.
+To protect the confidentiality of study participants who agreed to share their medical data, the database does not include any personal information.